 The Library and Computer Learning Center at St. Joseph's College of Nursing strives to create an environment of mutual respect that promotes learning and is conducive to research and study.
 Understandably, there are times when students also require this space as an area in which they can work together, causing the level of noise to rise above that of a typical library atmosphere.
-In order to meet the study needs of all students, two times are available throughout the day for each purpose, a quiet period and a group study period.
+Study rooms will be avaible for those who request private study.
+The computer labs may also be used for this purpose if not previously reserved.
+Although group study hours allow students to maintain some level of noise within the library, it must still be kept to a minimum.
+During group study hours, students should continue to keep their voices low; excessive noise will not be tolerated.